mahmoudimus/ac/docs/public/guides/getting-started.md

 In our case, we'll use a simple web server that ships with [Python](http://python.org) to serve the current directory containing your `atlassian-connect.json` and `helloworld.html` files.

-1. Navigate to the directory containing your `atlassian-connect.json` and `helloworld.html` files.
-    <pre><code data-lang="text">$ cd connect/</code></pre>
-2. Start your server on port 8000:
+1. From the same directory, start your server on port 8000:
      <pre><code data-lang="text">$ python -m SimpleHTTPServer 8000</code></pre>
     The server indicates that it's serving HTTP at the current address and port.
 You'll see something like this:
     <tt>Serving HTTP on 0.0.0.0 port 8000 ...</tt>
-3. Confirm the files you created in steps 1 and 2 are served.
+2. Confirm the files you created in steps 1 and 2 are served.
 Visit:
     * <code data-lang="text"><a href="http://localhost:8000/atlassian-connect.json">http://localhost:8000/atlassian-connect.json</a></code>
     * <code data-lang="text"><a href="http://localhost:8000/helloworld.html">http://localhost:8000/helloworld.html</a></code>